LihaoWang1991/hand-sign-classification-on-Azure/README.md

 And now if we go to the **Model** column of the Azure machine learning workspace, we will see the registered model:
 <img src="https://i.postimg.cc/x1jqsr7p/post-azure9.png" style="width:800px;">

 So finally we have successfully trained a hand signs classification model on Azure machine learning workspace!
 You can find all the codes and data used in this project in my [Azure Notebook](https://notebooks.azure.com/lihaowang/projects/handsignclassification).
-In my next blog I will introduce how to deploy the model as a web service in Azure.